Farningham Road to Otford Walk

 If your walk coincides with a flying display you might see eagles and other exotic large birds overhead.
 They are not supposed to attack walkers who stay on the public footpath.

-12. Lullingstone Castle to Shoreham (Mill Lane) (3 km)
+7. The Visitor Centre to Shoreham (Mill Lane) (2 km)

-6. The rest of the walk, through Shoreham and on to Otford, is the same as Walk #289.
+The rest of the Main Walk, through Shoreham and on to Otford, is the same as Walk #289.

-7. If coming out onto Castle Road from the riverside path, go past the car park entrance and a horse ride coming down from the country park.
-Go through a wooden kissing gate onto a signposted permissive footpath, a broad path parallel to Castle Road.
+2. Just past the car park entrance go through a wooden kissing gate onto a signposted permissive footpath, a broad path parallel to Castle Road.
 There is a large lavender field beyond the fence on your right and in 250m a wide gap in the hedge on your left.

 • You could detour through this gap and go across the road into Castle Farm, whose Hop Shop sells local farm produce and snacks.